MarioPaez/mdotm/README.md

 ## 🛠️ How to Run with MongoDB

-1. Make sure you are on the correct branch that uses MongoDB (e.g. `mongo`).
+1. Make sure you are on the correct branch that uses MongoDB (after3h-mongoImplementation).
 2. Start the Docker container by running the following command from the `/docker` directory:

 ```bash
    docker compose up
  ```

-3. Set the Spring profile to mongo.
+3. Set the Spring profile to mongo in application.yml file.
 4. Run the application using:
 ```bash
 mvn spring-boot:run